NeonVortex/scala-repl-deps/README.md

 # scala-repl-deps
-A simple script that creates a Scala REPL with dependencies (lightweight Ammonite)
+A simple script that uses SBT and creates a Scala REPL with dependencies (lightweight Ammonite)

 Usage (dependency syntax is the same as SBT):